olcf/hands-on-with-summit/challenges/Python_Parallel_HDF5/README.md

 Both HDF5 and h5py can be compiled with MPI support, which allows you to optimize your HDF5 I/O in parallel.
 MPI support in Python is accomplished through the [mpi4py](https://mpi4py.readthedocs.io/en/stable/) package, which provides complete Python bindings for MPI.
 Building h5py against mpi4py allows you to write to an HDF5 file using multiple parallel processes, which can be helpful for users handling large datasets in Python.
-H5Py is available after loading the default Python module on Summit, but it has not been built with parallel support.
+H5Py is available after loading the default Python module on either Summit or Ascent, but it has not been built with parallel support.

-This hands-on challenge will teach you how to build a personal, parallel-enabled version of h5py on Summit and how to write an HDF5 file in parallel using mpi4py and h5py.
+This hands-on challenge will teach you how to build a personal, parallel-enabled version of h5py and how to write an HDF5 file in parallel using mpi4py and h5py.

 Our plan for building parallel h5py is to:
 * Create a new virtual environment using conda